 How much money can you earn?

-Also the interest rate is variable.
-So though it’s 3.3% now, that could change at any time.
+It’s worth noting the interest rate is variable.
+So though it’s 6.17% now, that could change at any time.

 Who can get this account?

 You can only open one of these regular savers if you have a Natwest or RBS current account.
-There are free ones, or you can look at the Natwest or RBS Rewards account.
+There are free ones, or you can look at the Natwest or RBS Rewards account (here’s my review).

-There’s also only one per person, which means you can’t get another, even as a joint account.
+There’s only one per person, which means you can’t get another, even as a joint account.

-However the same account is offered by both Natwest and RBS, and you can open up an extra current account and digital regular saver at the other bank.
+However the same account is offered by both Natwest and RBS, and you can open up an extra current account and then digital regular saver at the other bank to get two.

 How to open an account

 If you have an account you need to go to your online banking or app to open the saver.
 I did this via my app and it took just three minutes.
-There’s an “Apply” button on the bottom right, and the tap the savings option.
-It’s all self explanatory from there.
+There’s an “Apply” button on the bottom right, and then tap the savings option.
+It’s all self-explanatory from there.

 Should you open a Natwest Digital Regular Saver?